deleonio/poc-flexible-web-application-architecture/README.md

 ## Installation

-Run `yarn install` in your command line interface.
-If you have problems with you installed dependencies, you can reinstall everything with `yarn reinstall`.
+Run `yarn` / `npm install` in your command line interface.
+If you have problems with you installed dependencies, you can reinstall everything with `yarn reinstall` / `npm run reinstall`.

 ## Guide